Harmonix Finance

 Strategy Execution Flow

-deposit flow · allocation · rebalance · execution · keeper
+deposit flow · allocation · rebalance · CoreWriter · delta-neutral

 Withdraw and Settlement Operations

-Withdrawal operations span both on-chain and offchain processes.
-When a user requests redemption, shares are locked in escrow by the Teller.
-The offchain Solver batches pending requests, unwinds the necessary positions on HyperCore and HyperEVM, and calls fulfillRedeems() to make assets claimable.
+Withdrawal operations span both on-chain and off-chain processes.
+When a user requests redemption, shares are locked at the current PPS — the asset amount is fixed at request-time and does not re-price later.
+An operator unwinds the necessary positions on HyperCore and HyperEVM and fulfills the request.
 The idle buffer absorbs most routine withdrawals without unwinding, but large redemptions require position settlement — which is why fulfillment takes 24–72 hours.

 withdraw ops · pending withdrawal · backend · signer · tx batching